coder-mike/xs-sandbox/.dev-journal/2023-12-02 first steps.md

 Ok, what happened is that it took 20 seconds before running `testProcessMessage` and then another 10 seconds before dying.

 Ok, finally I'm going to just upgrade to node 20.10.0 (x64) and see if that changes/fixes anything.

+2023-12-06 07:44 Ok, I have node v20.10.0 installed.
+Fingers crossed.

+Ok, interesting behavior.
+It doesn't crash, but it also isn't ending the program.
+I assume that I need to call some kind of close method.

+Oh, it did eventually stop on its own.
+I assume the GC is kicking in.
+Or did I cancel the process unintentionally?
+Let me run it again and this time I'll just wait.

+Ah yeah it does seem to terminate on its own, but it takes a minute or two.

+If I don't actually call `testProcessMessage` then it terminates fine on its own.
+I wonder what aspect of it is holding on to resources.

+By the way, it looks like I can now step through the C code in node.js as well.
+It seems to support DWARF debugging, which it didn't before.

+I think I'm going to set aside this lingering-lifetime issue for the moment.
+For this POC, there are some more important things I want to do:

+1. How big is a snapshot?
+2. Getting command execution working.